FlippingBinary/wqxweblib-python/wqxlib-python/README.md

 **Example without auto export:**

+    from wqxlib import WQX

+    wqx = WQX( 'username', 'private key in base64' )

     datasetId = wqx.StartImport( importConfigurationID, fileId, wqx.CONTAINS_NEW_OR_EXISTING, wqx.DO_NOTHING, ignoreFirstRowOfFile=True )

+    print( f"The import of dataset {datasetId} has begun.
+Check it's status with a call to wqx.GetStatus(datasetId)" )

 **Example with auto export and without auto submit:**

+    from wqxlib import WQX

+    wqx = WQX( 'username', 'private key in base64' )

     datasetId = wqx.StartImport( importConfigurationID, fileId, wqx.CONTAINS_NEW_OR_EXISTING, wqx.EXPORT_IMPORT, ignoreFirstRowOfFile=True )

+    print( f"The import of dataset {datasetId} has begun.
+Check it's status with a call to wqx.GetStatus(datasetId)" )

 **Example with auto submit:**

+    from wqxlib import WQX

+    wqx = WQX( 'username', 'private key in base64' )

     datasetId = wqx.StartImport( importConfigurationID, fileId, wqx.CONTAINS_NEW_OR_EXISTING, wqx.SUBMIT_IMPORT, ignoreFirstRowOfFile=True )

+    print( f"The import of dataset {datasetId} has begun.
+Check it's status with a call to wqx.GetStatus(datasetId)" )

 ## StartXmlExport